 This is also a site where I would definitely like to visit.
 It is located along a natural canal (Tha Pom) that passes through a network of marshes, similar to Ao Thalane.
 It is far from the typical gloomy and dark marsh.
 No, here, it is transparent waters that tend towards emerald green.

-Tha Pom is called Khlong Song Nam by locals, which literally means “two canals” due to its characteristic location where crystal clear fresh water meets the sea water of the mangrove forest.
+Tha Pom is called Khlong Song Nam by locals, which literally means "two canals" due to its characteristic location where crystal-clear fresh water meets seawater from the mangrove forest.

 This particularity translates into the presence of three different ecosystems in a very concentrated area.
 Indeed, at first, just after the parking lot, you will encounter the incredibly clear waters that allow you to observe underwater life.
 The fresh water in this place has a high limestone content, which prevents the formation of precipitates.